bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ## Config node
 The config node contains all information required to connect to an Onvif device.
 When you don't know the IP address of your Onvif nodes, please see the Discovery node above.

+***TODO: Add a search box that starts a discovery, and from which users can select an IP address of an Onvif device.***

 In all other Onvif nodes (Media, PTZ ...), these device config nodes can be selected (in the dropdown) to send Onvif commands to the device:

 ![Onvif config](/images/onvif_config_node.png)